the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 The application layer has a couple of classes in the queries namespace - `GetProductBySkuQuery` and a `GetProductsQuery`.
 These are implemented as MediatR requests and can be that send by any class that needs to query data from the application layer.

-Each of these query classes has a corresponding handler, these are the classes that MediatR will instantiate and invoke when the corresponding command/qurey is sent.
+Each of these query classes has a corresponding handler, these are the classes that MediatR will instantiate and invoke when the corresponding command/query is sent.
 In this example the query handlers are `GetProductBySkyQueryHandler` and `GetProductsQueryHandler`.

-Finally in the application layer we have a Dtos namespace, with a single DTO representing what a product will look like when it is passed out of our application layer.
+Finally in the application layer we have a DTOs namespace, with a single DTO representing what a product will look like when it is passed out of our application layer.

 The implementations of the MediatR command & queries are very simple.
 Here is what the `GetProductBySku` query and then handler look like, along with the DTO that is returned.